AdobeDocs/journey-optimizer.it-IT/help/using/offers/export-catalog/export-placements.md

 >
 >Scopri come accedere ai set di dati esportati per ciascun oggetto della Libreria offerte in [questa sezione](../export-catalog/access-dataset.md).

-Elenco di tutti i campi che possono essere utilizzati nella **[!UICONTROL Decision Object Repository - Placements]** set di dati.
+Elenco di tutti i campi che possono essere utilizzati nella **[!UICONTROL Archivio oggetti decisionali - Posizionamenti]** set di dati.

 <!--A placement describes a location or place in a personalized message.
 It is used to set technical constraints for content that the personalization decision supplies.
 The placement also represents a request to produce certain types of metrics when an experience event is produced where this placement is involved.
 For instance, the placement facilitates a personalized clickable image inside an email shown to an end-user.
 The placement may for instance request from the assembled experience that the click on its image gets reported in an experience event with a metric https://ns.adobe.com/xdm/data/metrics/web/linkclicks and a reference to this placement.-->